 Goal: 50% of P.A. graduates will practice in medically underserved areas (MUAs), health professional shortage areas (HPSAs) or in primary care settings.

-Goal: 90% of P.A. students will pass the PANCE on the first attempt.
+Goal: 90% of P.A. students will pass the PANCE within nine months of program graduation.

 The mission of the UC Davis P.A. program is to educate health care professionals to deliver care as members of interprofessional health care teams and to improve the availability of culturally relevant primary health care to underserved populations throughout California.